 When this bridge is “down,” the electricity will be flowing throughout the circuit and the heating will be on.
 As the house warms, so will the strip, and as one of the metals expands more than the other, the strip will begin to bend ever so slightly.
 Eventually, it will have bent enough that it has opened the circuit, and the bridge will be “up.”
 When this happens, the electricity will switch off and cut the heat, cooling the room.

 As you may have guessed, the strip will begin to cool again, and eventually, it will snap back into place, allowing the heating to turn back on.
 With a temperature dial, you’ll be able to change the temperature that causes the circuit to switch itself on and off.

 It’s important to note that cranking up the thermostat won’t make your home warmer or cooler any faster; it simply tells the heating or cooling system when to turn on.

-JW Heating & Air is an award-winning company that has been providing dependable air conditioner and heating services to Los Angeles and the surrounding area for almost 15 years.
+JW Plumbing, Heating and Air is an award-winning company that has been providing dependable air conditioner and heating services to Los Angeles and the surrounding area for almost 15 years.
 Is your thermostat not working as it should?
 Give us a call today for cost-effective heating and cooling repair, maintenance, and installation services.